-Join us at Pace Law School on February 3, 2015, at 6:00 p.m. for a screening of the HBO documentary The Newburgh Sting, presented by the director, David Heilbroner, which was screened at the Tribeca Film Festival, and a follow-up discussion with the director and the attorneys involved in the case.
-Stay tuned for more information.
+On February 3, 2015, at 6:00 p.m.
+Pace Law School held a showing of the HBO documentary The Newburgh Sting, presented by the director, David Heilbroner, which was screened at the Tribeca Film Festival.
+The screening was followed-up by a discussion with the director and the attorneys involved in the case.
+Read the Review by a Law Student.

 The Pace Criminal Justice Society and the Alumni Relations office held a symposium on Know Your Rights on Tuesday, November 18, 2014 at 4:30-5:30 PM in the Preston Hall Tudor Room, Pace Law School, White Plains, NY.
 The Pace Criminal Justice Clinic students under the leadership of Prof. David Dorfman explored appropriate citizen responses to police car stops, street stops, cell phone searches, and more.
 Read the summary of the event written by Danielle Petretta (J.D. candidate '17).

 Immediately following the Know Your Rights event, also on November 18, 2014, the Pace Criminal Justice Institute, the Criminal Justice Society, and the Alumni Relations office held their Annual Criminal Practice Networking Reception from 5:30-6:30 PM in the Student Lounge where attendees learned about the resources of the Criminal Justice Institute, met with other criminal practitioners, and visited with students interested in pursuing a career in criminal practice.